frankframework/frank-manual/docs/source/advancedDevelopment/customCode/backend.rst

 ..
 NOTE::

    The first entry of a .jar file should be ``META-INF/MANIFEST.MF``.
 Otherwise .jar and .zip files are the same.
+Take this as a hint to use standard tools to produce the .jar -- editing the files in the archive by hand is discouraged.

 Putting custom code in ``/opt/frank/resources`` has as a drawback that mapping volumes for the customer's resources becomes a bit harder.
 The customer cannot use a common folder to be mapped to ``/opt/frank/resources`` anymore -- more granular volumes become necessary.
 See :ref:`advancedDevelopmentDockerDevelAppServer` or https://github.com/frankframework/frankframework/blob/master/Docker.md.
 Or the customer should be requested to install the custom code's library as an additional step of the installation procedure.